-(a) An Eligible Whistleblower has the option of remaining anonymous when making a disclosure in accordance with this Policy, and to remain anonymous over the course of the investigation and after the investigation is finalised - they may also decide not to answer questions that they feel could reveal their identity at any time, including during follow-up conversations.
+(a) An Eligible Whistleblower has the option of remaining anonymous when making a disclosure in accordance with this Policy, and to remain anonymous over the course of the investigation and after the investigation is finalised - they may also decide not to answer questions that they feel could reveal their identity at any time, including during

+- follow-up conversations.
 For example, they may do so because of concerns about their identity becoming known.
-If such concerns exist, an Eligible Whistleblower may prefer to adopt a pseudonym for the purposes of their disclosure (not their true name) - or to create an anonymous email address to submit their disclosure to an Eligible Recipient.
-Regardless, anonymous disclosures are still capable of being protected under the Whistleblower Protection Scheme.

-(b) Reporting anonymously may hinder our ability to fully investigate a reported matter.
-For this reason, we encourage anonymous Eligible Whistleblowers to maintain ongoing two-way communication with us (such as via an anonymous email address), so that we can ask follow-up questions or provide feedback.
+If such concerns exist, an Eligible Whistleblower may prefer to adopt a pseudonym for the purposes of their disclosure (not their true name) or to create an anonymous email address to submit their disclosure to an Eligible Recipient.
+Regardless, anonymous disclosures are still capable of being protected under the Whistleblower Protection Scheme. - (b) Reporting anonymously may hinder Region's ability to fully investigate a reported matter.
+For this reason, Region encourage anonymous Eligible Whistleblowers to maintain ongoing two-way communication with Region (such as via an anonymous email address), so that there is the ability to ask follow-up questions or provide feedback.